 Attention: General Manager

 WYSO Diversity Goals

-- WYSO intends to reflect the rich diversity of our listening audience in southwest Ohio and seeks to maintain a diverse workforce, management, volunteer pool and community advisory board (known as the WYSO Resource Board).
+- WYSO intends to reflect the rich diversity of our listening audience in southwest Ohio and seeks to maintain a diverse workforce, management, volunteer pool and community advisory board.

 - WYSO is committed to reflecting our region’s diversity in our programs and services, maintaining an attitude of inclusivity in all that we do and broadcast.

-These goals are reflected in the WYSO mission, vision and values, as adopted in 2010 and as presented to the Antioch College Corporation Board of Trustees in early 2014:
+These goals are reflected in the WYSO mission, vision and core beliefs, as adopted in 2017:

 The following ongoing initiatives allow us to achieve our diversity goals:

 - We disseminate our job openings broadly, through local and national outlets, where diverse candidates would be likely to see them.

 - We maintain an ongoing training project, open to the community at large, called “Community Voices,” that trains individuals in radio production skills and then works with them to include their work on our airwaves.